electraone/datafiles/manual/src/downloads/hostapps.md

 <downloadButton href="/ElectraOneConsoleSetup.msi" description="Windows version 1.0.0 (2 Jan 2020)"/>

 ## Public beta releases
 The beta releases are development snapshots meant for user testing and providing the user feedback.
 Majority of betas will become a public release in the future.

-Betas should not be used for serious work.
+- Beta releases should not be used for serious work.

-ElectraOne Console version 2.0b or higher must be used with the firmware beta releases.
+- ElectraOne Console version 2.0b or higher must be used with the firmware beta releases.

-ElectraOne Console beta release is to be used in combination with the 2.0b beta releases of the Electra One MIDI controller firmware.
+- ElectraOne Console beta release is to be used in combination with the 2.0b beta releases of the Electra One MIDI controller firmware.

 ### MacOS X